How to Help

 It costs $25,000 to purchase, train, and send a mine detection dog to a mine affected country.
 Fully sponsoring a mine detection dog allows you to make an invaluable contribution towards removing landmines that threaten the lives, health, and peace of many communities around the world.
 You will receive regular updates and photos about your dog and you get to name him/her!
 MLI also invites MDD sponsors to join us in visiting mine-affected countries each year so you can see your dog at work.
 Please contact us for more information or Learn More here.

-MLI would like thank all of our partners, sponsors and supports.
+MLI would like thank all of our generous donors and supporters.
 Because of you we are closer to ending the landmine epidemic.